We may well be familiar with the expression that you can’t compare apples with oranges, but can you compare bananas with bananas?

 - What other crops are grown nearby?
 Does that have an effect?

 - What pollinators exist in the vicinity?
-Do they impact on the quality of the final product?
+Do they have an impact on the quality of the final product?

-- Does it make a difference whether the bananas are hand-picked or picked by machine?
+- Does it make a difference whether the bananas are hand-picked or machine-picked?

-- What affect does the weather have on the goodness of a banana?
+- What effect does the weather have on the goodness of a banana?
 Like with grapes and the production of wine, does the weather influence the quality of the crop?

 - At what point during its growth and development is the banana harvested?
 If it’s harvested when ripe, does that make it better for you than one that is harvested when it is still green?